-Further, in addition to the myriad inadequacies of Bill C-22, there has been disappointingly little discussion and no concrete proposal to address the need for complementary integrated expert review of all the national security agencies, including those that currently operate with minimal or no oversight, like Canadian Border Services Agency ("CBSA") and Financial Transactions and Reports Analysis Centre ("FINTRAC").
-Although the term may not represent the ideal model, the term "super-SIRC" is often used to discuss this.
+Further, in addition to the myriad inadequacies of Bill C-22, there has been disappointingly little discussion of, and no concrete proposal to address, the need for complementary integrated expert review of all the agencies involved in national security, including those that currently operate with minimal or no oversight, like Canada Border Services Agency ("CBSA") and Financial Transactions and Reports Analysis Centre ("FINTRAC").

+Although the name may not represent the ideal model, the term "super-SIRC" is often used to discuss this integrated expert review.
 The need for a means of achieving a "super-SIRC" review cannot be overstated and is long overdue, having been vigorously recommended as long ago as the O'Connor Commission.